|Maed Schaeffer using only Viridian Green, Black and White.|

 Golden Age Illustrators, commonly had to paint their illustrations with these printing restrictions in mind, limiting their palettes to just black, white, and a single other color.

-So just how much can you achieve with only two colors?
-A surprising amount!
+So just how much can you achieve with only two colors

 Take a look at a few of the following duotone illustrations, and pay careful attention to how much tonal and temperature variation the artists achieved.
 And remember, these artists weren't even able to use a complimentary color in order to dull out the chosen color.
 They had to reduce saturation levels using just black and white.
 Truly astounding work.